Automattic/wp-calypso/client/components/site-verticals-suggestion-search/README.md

 _Optional_ number of characters before an API search is triggered.

 ### _(Function)_ `onChange`
 The callback function for receiving updated value.

+### _(Boolean)_ `showPopular`
+_Optional_ Informs the component whether to show a list of popular vertical topics when the input field is empty.

 Returns _{Object}_: